vdrmota/Social-Media-and-Contact-Info-Extractor/README.md

 - LinkedIn accounts
 - Instagram handles

-that are featured on the website and all its pages.
+it finds on the website and all its pages.
 As such, this crawler is useful for mining contact information of organizations and online services.

 **Input Settings**